DeveloppeurPascal/LogNPass4Delphi/README.md

 To download this code repository, we recommend using "git", but you can also download a ZIP file directly from [its GitHub repository](https://github.com/DeveloppeurPascal/LogNPass4Delphi).

-This project uses dependencies in the form of sub-modules.
-They will be absent from the ZIP file.
-You'll have to download them by hand.

-* [DeveloppeurPascal/librairies](https://github.com/DeveloppeurPascal/librairies) must be installed in the ./lib-externes/librairies subfolder.

 ## Documentation and support

 I use comments in [XMLDOC](https://docwiki.embarcadero.com/RADStudio/en/XML_Documentation_Comments) format in Delphi to document my projects.
 They are recognized by Help Insight, which offers real-time input help in the code editor.